 4. Make sure to catch his act

-Fun facts: Rodriguez, lovingly known as "Pudge," enjoyed a dream season in 1999.
+Fun facts: "Pudge" enjoyed a dream season in 1999.
 He used this bat to clobber his 35th home run of the year, a new AL record for catchers.
 He also won the AL Most Valuable Player Award.

 5. A big stick in September